-Our new office space and academic center will open in 2015 in the Forest Park Building which is adjacent to the hospital.
+Our new office space and academic center opened in 2015 and is attached to the hospital.

 As the major referral center for North Iowa, Mercy Medical Center - North Iowa is a secondary level health care provider.
 Mercy – North Iowa offers the best of all worlds: the family atmosphere of a hometown health care center along with the technology, services and resources of a major modern medical center.

 Services provided include:

 We have a busy obstetrics service.
 Interns are required to do 2 months of OB.
 In your second year you will have a third month of OB as well as 2 months of night float on OB/Peds.

 Our new night float system allows our residents to have 2 months of concentrated obstetrics working one-on-one with our OB-Gyn attendings.
 We also manage our own OB patients from our Family Medicine clinic from the first prenatal visit through delivery to postpartum.
 You can easily get between 40-60 deliveries and we have had residents with more than 100 deliveries.
 We are involved at all levels of obstetric care and are first assist on c-sections.
 Additionally, second year residents take part in the Advanced life Support for Obstetrics Certification course.
 There is also the opportunity to do OB electives.